-Work Life Harmony: We believe that it is important to provide Work Life Harmony and our practices can vary globally.
+Work Life Balance: We believe that it is important to provide Work Life Harmony and our practices can vary globally.
 In the U.S., employees have Friday 'summer hours' where two hours in the afternoon are blocked from meetings to ensure that there is "work" and "think" time.
 This time can be used to catch up on tasks, conduct a review of the past week, and plan for the following week.
-During 2020, we launched an Unlimited Paid Time Off program for exempt employees in the U.S. This program gives team members the flexibility to take time off that makes sense for them and frees employees from the confines of traditional accrued time off policies.
+Inseego has a flexible time off policy that does not limit employee time off to fixed accruals for exempt employees in the U.S. This program gives team members the flexibility to take time off that makes sense for them and frees employees from the confines of traditional accrued time off policies.
+We also encourage flexibility and balance by embracing remote and hybrid work whenever possible.